Cosys-Lab/Cosys-AirSim/docs/matlab.md

 * Get object pose(s)
 * Get sensor data (imu, echo (active/passive), (gpu)LiDAR, camera (info, rgb, depth, segmentation, annotation))

+Do note that the AirSim matlab client has almost all API functions available but not all are listed in this test script.
+For a full list see the source code fo the AirSimClient class.
 Do note the test script requires next to the toolboxes listed above in the Prerequisites the following Matlab toolboxes:

 * Lidar Toolbox